danraskin/danraskin/README.md

 ## ⍄⍄⎲⎲ Dan Raskin ⎳⎳⍄⍄
 On this corner of the internet, I'm a Fullstack Software Engineer.
 Currently in the mode of learning and exploring.
-This repo/portfolio will remain a work in progress as I
+This repo/portfolio will remain a work in progress as I...

 ◁◁◁ Interests: ▷▷▷
   - electronic music